BerndiVader/MythicMobsQuestsModule/readme.md

 ### Changelog

+- 10.3.2018 Update: ignore case sensitive for mobtype and faction.
 - 9.02.2018 Update: added MythicMobsItem custom reward.
 - 7.02.2018 Update: some tweaks and build against Quests 3.2.4
 - 5.11.2017 Update: dropped support for all MythicMobs Versions < 4.0.1